zpl-c/librg/README.md

 4. **Does librg offer an entity system?**

      * No, the library does not manage nor actually create its own entities, it rather expects you to provide your own entity/object handle to attach some internal data onto it, which in context of the library is called "tracking".

 5. **How do I pack data, do you provide methods for that?**

     * No, the library does not provide any data-packing/serialization methods.
 It's recommended you use some existing library for that (`protobuf`, `flatbuffers`, `msgpack`, etc.), or make your own implementation.

+6. **I see you mention chunks, does it mean my game/app should be chunk-based?**

+    * No. Chunks are only used internally, to artificially divide the space of the world on statically sized squares/cubes so that querying would work efficiently.
+Event if your game does use chunks, their amount/sizes/offsets are not required to much and be the same.

 ## Documentation